jd-boyd/simplehttp/README.md

 most efficient of threaded servers, but it is certainly adequate for development.

 This server doesn't implement CGI, WSGI, SSL, or other such features.
 It just serves plain content.

 Usage:
 ======

     usage: simplehttp [-h] [-i INTERFACE] [-p PORT] [-r ROOT]

     optional arguments:
       -h, --help            show this help message and exit -i INTERFACE, --interface INTERFACE
                             Interface to listen on, defaults to all.
       -p PORT, --port PORT  Port to run on.
+      --pidfile PIDFILE     Write the PID to a file.
       -r ROOT, --root ROOT  Document root.
 Defaults to current directory.